-At a glance: Differences between People-based Attribution (PBA) and Google Analytics.
+At a glance: The differences between People-based Attribution (PBA) and Google Analytics

 PBA compared to Google Analytics